gvwilson/sensibleadventures/short-stories/arecibo.md

 "I thought I could make some real progress this time," the Ethiopian continues quietly, more to himself than to the *beg* or his soldiers.
-"When al-Tusi persuaded Hulagu Khan to build this
+"When al-Tusi, peace be upon him, persuaded the great khan to build this
 I thought I would finally be able to get past the bare beginning, but..."
 He gestures,
 not needing to say,
-but now it is half-ruined,
+but now it is half-ruined and its instruments broken.
-its instruments broken and its books stolen or burned or their pages ruined by rain.

-The *beg* chuckles.
-"You sound like I used to.
-'I must do this, I must do that.'
-You make yourself your own worst enemy."

-The Ethiopian frowns.
-"I don't understand."

-Ulugh Beg points at Batu.
+The *beg* chuckles and points at Batu.
 "You.
 How many men in your *arban*?"